-These projects represent a sample of our most recent funding awards.
+These projects represent a sample of our funding awards.
 This list also provides an overview of the scale of Birmingham research, and how it will impact across many different aspects of daily life in the future.

 Nature inspired computation and its applications